Durss/Twitchat/README.md

 - [ ] Allow to read whispers
 - [ ] Make it possible to define configurations via query params for OBS chats
 - [ ] Parse BTTV and FFZ emotes
+- [ ] Request scopes when trying to use associated features
 <br>
 <br>
 <br>